 The CT team was involved early on in the innovative and leading edge multi-slice CT research and development.
 Our team provided the reconstruction algorithms and computer system for the original 256 slice based field test system.
 Initial clinical feedback of the “ONE” rotation concept was stretched to become the 320 slice solution that is today sold as the AquilionOne.

 Innovation in CT-imaging has been about making it faster, better, cheaper, and safer.
 Since the early days of CT-imaging, our scientists have been at the forefront, delivering on these developments.
+In recent years, the team has developed generations of image reconstruction algorithms from iterative reconstruction to deep learning based method that can significantly improve diagnostic image quality while reducing patient dose.

 In addition to the forward looking CT research teams, CMRU maintains a core team of scientists that are always looking for ways to improve image quality for the current systems in the market place, whether by improving calibration, image reconstruction, or post-reconstruction image processing.
 Our system, hardware, and software designers are supporting this team by continuously moving the latest solutions to the market place.
 As Canon’s product line has expanded, so too has the level of this work and the size of our supporting teams at CMRU.